miguelriosoliveira/VerifyMyAge-Backend/README.md

 ## Main responsabilities

-This REST API provides the main functions for a CRUD of Users (name, age, email, password and address):<br/>
+This REST API provides the main functions for a CRUD of Users (with name, age, email, password and address):

-├── List of all users<br/>
+- List all users.
-├── Display of a single user<br/>
+- Display a single user.
-├── Creation of an user<br/>
+- Creation of an user.
-├── Update of an user<br/>
+- Update an user.
-├── User can change his/her password (if he/she remembers his old password)<br/>
+- User can change his/her password (if he/she remembers his old password).
-└── Deletes an user
+- Delete an user.

 ## How to run locally